Rounge-lab/VirMake/README.md

-# PENDING-Workflow
-Creating a snakemake workflow for metagenomic viral identification
+# VirMake: a Snakemake pipeline for viral metagenomic data analysis

 # About the software: